 A limited amount of research has shown a link between eating habits and a good mood.
-A 2016 research study found that individuals who followed a diet high in glycemic experienced a higher level of fatigue and depression than those who didn’t.
+A 2016 research study found that individuals who followed a high glycemic diet experienced a higher level of fatigue and depression than those who didn’t.

-High glycemic levels imply that you are consuming a generous amount of processed and refined carbs.
+High glycemic levels imply that one consumes a generous amount of processed and refined carbs.
 Refined carbs include white bread, white flour, soft drinks, and sugary breakfast cereals.

 Essential nutrients such as creatine, omega 3s, and vitamin D can combat depression and boost your mood.